rossmccully/display-calendar/README.md

 # display-calendar
-A simple program which allows users to interact with a calendar based application through a console application.
+A simple program which allows users to interact with a calendar based application through the console.
 User can select to enter the date (including year, month, day and week day) and then choose a menu option to display the calendar for the month.
 They can also display information about the date such as whether it's a leap year.

 ## Getting Started